 Use Less Salt

-Salt, which contains sodium, causes the body to hold fluid and raise blood pressure.
+Sodium causes the body to hold fluid and raise blood pressure.
 Some people are salt-sensitive, especially adults who are older than 50, African-American, or have high blood pressure or diabetes.
-Research from DASH, a study that looked at dietary approaches to lower blood pressure, showed that "salt-sensitive people had an even greater decrease in their blood pressure when following this eating plan," says nutritionist Jackie Boucher.
-Just 1/4 teaspoon of salt contains 575 mg of sodium.
+Research from the National Institutes of Health-funded DASH study (Dietary Approaches to Stop Hypertension), a large and influential study that looked at dietary approaches to lower blood pressure, showed that salt-sensitive people with high blood pressure had an even greater decrease in their blood pressure when they followed the DASH eating plan.

-What we eat daily
+What we eat daily:

-- Most Americans consume 4,000-6,000 mg of sodium (about 1 tablespoon salt)
+• Most Americans consume 3,400 mg sodium

-Daily sodium targets
+Daily sodium targets:

-• Most adults without high blood pressure: 2,400 mg (this is the amount manufacturers use to calculate the percent of daily value shown on food labels)
+• Most adults without high blood pressure: 2,300 mg (this is the amount manufacturers use to calculate the percent of daily value shown on food labels)

 Eat More Fruits and Vegetables

-Treat Sleep Apnea
+Treat Your Sleep Apnea

-Drink Alcohol Responsibly
+Drink Alcohol in Moderation

-Choose Low-Fat Dairy Foods
+Choose Fat-Free or Low-Fat Dairy Foods

 Get Physical Activity

-Tips to Lower Blood Glucose
+Tips to Lower & Control Blood Sugar